 "In the face of the climate emergency it is easy to feel that we can’t possibly make a difference.
 But when many individuals take action - no matter how small - it can make a big difference.
 Low Carbon East Oxford is a small, friendly bunch of people living in east Oxford who are doing just that: coming together to take small climate-positive actions, and trying to help others do the same.

 LCEO has continued to evolving since its first inception over 10 years ago.
 Reinvigorated by the BioRegional One Planet Living Oxfordshire initiative, the group relaunched in 2020.

-We send out a monthly newsletter and hold monthly meetings on line.
-We have been meeting virtually, including events on how to change your habits, and a session on experiences with electric vehicles.
+We send out a monthly newsletter and hold monthly meetings online, including events on how to change your habits, and a session on experiences with electric vehicles.
 We have been outdoors with several nature walks, and a project to get tree saplings to people in autumn 2020.
 We work with other city groups, including the CZC coalition, and engaged with the citizen climate assembly.